 - Fill the chimney with charcoal.
 I use ⅔ standard charcoal briquets for the lasting heat and ⅓ lump mesquite charcoal for flavor, but this can vary depending on what I'm cooking.
 The amount of charcoal you use should also vary, depending on if you are using direct or indirect heat.

 - Light the newspaper in a few places through the holes on the bottom of the chimney.
 I use a butane torch (maybe a little overkill), but you can also use long-stick matches.

-*Check the chimney after five minutes to make sure they coals are starting to burn.
-In the rare instance that they didn't light, simply add more paper and try again.
+- Check the chimney after five minutes to make sure they coals are starting to burn.
+In the rare instance that they didn't light, simply add more paper and light again.

 - Allow the chimney to cool before storing.